ellucianEthos/python-pubsub-demo/README.md

 ## Configuring Ethos Integration

 In order to run this demo code Ethos Integration must be configured properly.
 The configuration steps are not hard but can be confusing to new users of Ethos Integration.
+These steps must be completed for the demo to work.
 Acquiring access to the Ethos Integration administrative website is beyond the scope of this document.
+Please contact your Ellucian representative about getting access to Ethos Integration.

 Configuration steps: